Updated May 2020

-Median prices declined by 4% in the first half of 2019.
+Median prices declined by 5% in 2019.
 This is the first decline since 2011.
 The median price has nearly doubled over the past eight years.
-The annual increase in the median price for San Jose-Willow Glen homes has averaged 6.5% per year since 1998.
+The annual increase in the median price for San Jose-Willow Glen homes has averaged 5.9% per year since 1998.

-Market demand for Willow Glen homes continues to remain very strong.
-The annual average Days on Market has ticked-up slightly, but continues at historically low levels.
-The average final sales price has declined to be equal to the current list price from 4-6% over list in prior years.
+Market demand for Willow Glen homes declined in 2019.
+The annual average Days on Market (red line) has ticked-up, but continues at historically low levels.
+The average final sales price (blue line) has declined to be equal to the current list price from 4-5% over list in prior years.

-The supply of New Listings (blue line) for Willow Glen homes is on-track to be equal to 2018, which is still at historic lows.
-The number of Closed Sales continues to decline to near 10-year lows.
-The gap between New Listings and Closed Sales is the largest since pre-2012.
+The supply of New Listings (blue line) for Willow Glen homes declined slightly to a record low.
+The number of Closed Sales (red line) continues to decline to near 10-year lows.

-Willow Glen homes sell for an average of $811 per SQFT, however they can range from $500 to $1,300.
-The scatter chart above shows the distribution of $ per SQFT by size of home for 2018.
+Willow Glen homes sell for an average of $798 per SQFT, however can vary widely.
+The scatter chart above shows the distribution of $ per SQFT by size of home for 2019.
 This chart also shows you the distribution of home sizes.